electron/i18n/content/11-x-y/fr-FR/docs/api/web-contents.md

 Returns `Integer` - The request id used for the request.

 Starts a request to find all matches for the `text` in the web page.
-Le résultat de la requête peut être obtenu en s'abonnant à l'événement [`found-in-page`](web-contents.md#event-found-in-page).
+The result of the request can be obtained by subscribing to [`found-in-page`](web-contents.md#event-found-in-page) event.

 #### `contents.stopFindInPage(action)`